New PC? Change These Windows Settings Right Away

 Unless you have a 2TB SSD in your system, you can always use more free space.
 Windows 10 has an optional feature called Storage Sense, which automatically purges files you no longer need in order to free up precious gigabytes for you.

 To enable Storage Sense, navigate to Settings->System->Storage and then click "Change how we free up space automatically."
-Toggle Storage Sense to On, Then click "Change how we free up space automatically," set it to run every day and to delete files in your recycle bin and downloads folder every 14 days (or every day if you want to be more aggressive).
+Toggle Storage Sense to On.
+Then click "Configure Storage Sense or run it now," set it to run every day and to delete files in your recycle bin and downloads folder every week (or every day if you want to be more aggressive).

 After you've changed those settings hit the Clean Now button to free some space right away.